thetamax93/automaton-2/README.md

 # Altech-Live-Coding-Test
-This is the automated live coding test for QA Engineer assessment
+This is the QA automation live coding test for QA Engineer assessment

 To run this script, you need to: